 In our next article, we take a look at the technologies that are helping organizations to transition to global talent strategies.
 Subscribe today to get notified of our upcoming articles.

 THREE BIG REASONS TO BUY A VMS TO SUPPORT YOUR GLOBAL TALENT STRATEGY

 Users rave about the intuitive nature of our user experience.
 The fact that we’ve woven best-in-class technologies into our workflows.
 How mobile enabled forms means approvals can be made on the hoof!
 It’s the little things that make the difference.
 Ask our customers!

 Our sophisticated alert, KPI, reporting and data visualization tools blend the latest tech with VMS know-how to bring transparency to supply-chain and workforce management operations.
 Expose actionable insights that make data-driven decision making possible.

 No Vendor Management System operates in isolation.
 To maximize your investments in best-of-breed solutions rely on Simplify VMS to seamlessly integrate your hire-to-train, req-to-check, purchase-to-pay, supplier reporting and other business critical workflows.

 Simplify Workforce is a technology company operating in the contingent workforce and service procurement market.
-Our savvy team of technologists create unique and agile solutions that enable human resource, procurement, and talent sourcing professionals to maximize profitability, optimize their non-employee labor programs, and gain visibility into their extended workforces.
+We help organizations to deliver on their global talent strategy by supplying unique and agile talent solutions that enable human resource, procurement, and talent sourcing professionals to maximize profitability, optimize their non-employee labor programs, and gain visibility into their extended workforces.